ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/working-with-compliance-manager.md

     The user will receive notification of their action item assignment and any notes you have provided.

 The notes that are associated with the action item are persisted in the notes section, available for the next time the action item is assigned.
 These notes are not read-only, can be edited, replaced or removed by the person assigning the action item.

+### Reassign action items

+This function enables an organization to remove any active or outstanding dependencies on the user account by reassigning all action item ownership (which includes both active and completed action items) from the returned user account to a new user selected below.
+This action does not change document upload history for the returned user account.

+ To reassign action items to another user:

+1. Click the input box to browse for and select another user within the organization to whom the returned user's action items should be assigned.

+2. Select **Replace** to reassign all control action items from the returned user to the newly selected user.

+3. A confirmation dialog box appear stating "This will reassign all control action items from the current user to the selected user.
+This action cannot be undone.
+Are you sure you want to continue?"

+4. To continue click **OK**,, otherwise click **Cancel**.

+> [!NOTE]
+> All action items (both active and completed) will be assigned to the newly selected user.
+However, this action does not affect the document upload history; any documents uploaded by the previously assigned user will still show the date/time and name of the previously assigned user.

+Changing the document upload history to remove the previously assigned user will have to be done as a manual process.
+In that case, the administrator will need to:

+1. Open the previously downloaded Export report.

+2. Identify and navigate to the desired control action item.

+3. Click **Manage Documents** to navigate to the evidence repository for that control.

+4. Download the document.

+5. Delete the document in the evidence repository.

+6. Re-upload the document.
+The document will now have a new upload date, time and Uploaded By username.

 ### Viewing action items